 I really should be better about my own needs and as I get older I am making progress.
 At this rate, I should be a PRO at parenting and personal care by the time I’m 721…too ambitious?

 Seriously, I feel like I’m winging this whole parenting thing.
 It’s tough.
-Add in homeschooling and most days I feel like a Stormtrooper that’s been Jedi mind tricked.
+Add in homeschooling, working, and most days I feel like a Stormtrooper that’s been Jedi mind tricked.

 Was that the droid I was looking for?